Pray without ceasing.

 In Luke 15:11-31 we read the story of the Prodigal Son.
 I know this parable is an illustration of our Heavenly Father welcoming home His lost children.
-However, if I consider it as just an earthly family, I’ve been wondering lately, “Where was the Prodigal’s Mom?”
+However, if I consider it as just an earthly family, I often wonder, “Where was the Prodigal’s Mom?”

 Where was the Prodigal Son’s Mom?
 Was she mending clothes when she first noticed this son’s rebelliousness as a youth?
 Did she sit by his bedside every night and pray for him as he grew up?
 Did she often go without meals as she fasted for her son, pleading with God for him to give up his rebelliousness?